adabcnjs/gohugo-workshop-guide/content/docs/8-deploy.md

 git branch -D gh-pages
 ```

-## Netifly
+## Netlify

 - Go to [netlify](https://www.netlify.com/) and register with your github account.
 - `Sites` -> `new site from Git`, authorize netlify and select the repository
-- Once it's done, close the modal and click on the repo's name (on netifly) to configure it
+- Once it's done, close the modal and click on the repo's name (on netlify) to configure it
 - Here you can select a different branch to publish from.
 Leave build command (hugo) and publish directory (public) as they are.
 - Click `deploy site`
 - Go to `settings` -> `domain management` and select a more suitable domain name for your app.